CFDs are complex financial products and come with a high risk of losing money.

 Depth of market

-Access low spreads on a range of instruments with depth of market (DoM).
+Access competitive spreads on a range of instruments with depth of market (DoM).

 Benefits of depth of market